Fresco's continues to impress with homemade sauces, salad dressings, dough, desserts and meats

 Owner Mat Cable bought and renamed the joint in 2008 when it was the last slice standing in a failing pizza delivery franchise.
 He blew open the wall to the business next door to incorporate a dining room for his patrons, then completely scrapped the original concept and redeveloped the menu with house-made ingredients.

-While creating the menu, Cable went above and beyond the average pizza-shop classics, choosing to incorporate wholesome salads, calzones, parmesan-style oven-baked subs, and a mountain of variations on linguini, fettuccini, ravioli, and other pasta favorites.
-The pizzas are available in a number of flavors, with vegetarian, Greek, white-sauce ricotta, barbecue, 5-Alarm extra-spicy, and vegan as just a handful of the varieties.
+While creating the menu, Cable went above and beyond the average pizza-shop classics.
+He chose to incorporate wholesome salads, calzones, parmesan-style oven-baked subs, and a mountain of linguini, fettuccini, ravioli, and other pasta favorites.
+The pizzas are available in a number of flavors, with vegetarian, Greek, white-sauce ricotta, barbecue, 5-Alarm! extra-spicy, and vegan as just a handful of the varieties.

-“We cure and smoke pork belly for bacon and pork loin for Canadian bacon, grind and stuff two types of sausage in house — Italian and smoked andouille — and we hand-roll every meatball from Angus chuck,” Cable said.
+“We cure and smoke pork belly for bacon and pork loin for Canadian bacon, grind and stuff two types of sausage in-house — Italian and smoked andouille — and we hand-roll every meatball from Angus chuck,” Cable said.

 While the house-made meats are the star, other less common pizza toppings, like shrimp, chorizo, Jamaican jerk chicken, Kalamata olives, pine nuts, capers, and roasted green chile, make appearances.

 For those going the pasta route, the Lasagna ($11) is rather famous among guests.
 Al dente pasta gets layered with thick chunky marinara, homemade meatballs, and a generous helping of soft and creamy ricotta.
-A mere fork will suffice for the meal – no knife needed.
+A fork will suffice for the meal – no knife needed.
 Crisp bread is served on the side, providing a vessel to mop up the cheese and extra sauce.

-A handful of salads are available as entrees or to be served alongside your delightful carb-laden feast.
+A handful of salads are available as entrées or to be served alongside your delightful carb-laden feast.
 The Vegi Salad (half $6, dinner $9.75) is a winner for the sun-dried tomato balsamic vinaigrette alone.
-The robust dressing is drizzled over deep tender greens, white mushrooms, artichoke hearts, and crunchy bell pepper, offering a sweet tanginess to contrast the rich balsamic.
+The robust dressing is drizzled over tender greens, white mushrooms, artichoke hearts, and crunchy bell pepper, offering a sweet tanginess to contrast the rich balsamic.

-Fresco is located at 3011.
-E Speedway Blvd.
+Fresco is located at 3011 E. Speedway Blvd.
 Operating hours are 11 a.m. – 10 p.m.
-Sunday through Thursday, 11 a.m. – 11 p.m.
+Sunday through Thursday, and 11 a.m. – 11 p.m.
 Friday and Saturday.
 For more information, call (520) 881-5555 or visit frescopizzeria.com.